-The first is the need to let go or Separate from the way the world used to be.
-The second is to have the courage to step into the uncertainty of the Threshold phase: to become the chrysalis that might one day turn into a butterfly.
+The first stage is the need to let go of or Separate from the way the world used to be.
+The second is having the courage to step into the uncertainty of the Threshold phase: to become the chrysalis that might one day turn into a butterfly.
 And the third and final stage is called Consolidation.
 This is where we assemble the different parts of our vision to form a coherent whole.

-Today, for example, we all know how Amazon, Airbnb, and Uber work.
+For example, we all know today how Amazon, Airbnb, and Uber work.
 But once upon a time all three were radical new business models.
 “Buying books online?
 They’ll steal your money!”
 “Staying in a stranger’s house or ordering a taxi from the Internet?
 It won’t be safe!”

 To make all these businesses succeed, the founders first had to inspire people to Separate from the ways they currently bought books, hotel rooms, and taxis.
 Then they needed to convince people to stick with the company through the uncertainty of the Threshold growth stage.
 And finally they needed to Consolidate and align the different elements of their emerging enterprises to create the coherent, evolving brands we know today.

-Amazon and Airbnb both managed this process well: both are now trusted brands.
+Amazon and Airbnb both managed this process well: both have become trusted brands.
 But Uber struggled so much with its Consolidation that its founder, Travis Kalanick, was forced to resign from his own company.

 Consolidation matters.